Shamil Basayev: Interwar period

 Basayev stepped down from his military position in December 1996 to run for president in Chechnya's second (and the Chechen Republic of Ichkeria's first and only ever internationally monitored) presidential elections.
 Basayev came in second place to Aslan Maskhadov, obtaining 23.5% of the votes.
-Allegedly Basayev found the defeat very painful.
+Basayev was allegedly pained by the defeat.

 In early 1997 he was appointed deputy Prime Minister of Chechnya by Maskhadov.
+He briefly served as acting leader of Chechnya during President Maskhadov's trip to the Middle East in 1997.
 In January 1998 he became the acting head of the Chechen government for a six-month term, after which he resigned.
 Basayev's appointment was symbolic because it took place on the eve of the celebrations of the 200th anniversary of his renowned namesake.
 Basayev subsequently reduced the government's administrative departments and abolished several ministries.
 However, the collection of taxes and the Chechen National Bank's reserves shrank, and theft of petroleum products increased seriously.

 Maskhadov worked with Basayev until 1998, when Basayev established a network of military officers, who soon became rival warlords.
 As Chechnya collapsed into chaos, Basayev's reputation began to plummet as he and others were accused of corruption and involvement in kidnapping; his alliance with Khattab also alienated many Chechens.
 By early 1998 Basayev emerged as the main political opponent of the Chechen president, who in his opinion was "pushing the republic back to the Russian Federation."
 On 31 March 1998, Basayev called for the termination of talks with Russia; on 7 July 1998, he sent a letter of resignation from his post as the Chechen Prime Minister.
-During these years he wrote Book of a Mujahiddeen, an Islamic guerilla manual.
+During these years he wrote Book of a Mujahiddeen, an Islamic guerrilla manual.